popskraft/nutcracker/content/hand-cleaner.md

 savings:
   title: Save up to $3,500 a year
   subtitle: Special offer for car dealerships!
+  image: /images/carflag.jpg
   description: >
-    This best hand soap for mechanics is distributed exclusively through AK Dealer Services, a trusted distributor known for offering the lowest prices on the market.
-When you buy through AK Dealer Services, you can be assured of getting the best value as they are committed to helping you achieve huge savings.
+    Nutcracker Pro is exclusively distributed by AK Dealer Services, a trusted distributor known for offering the lowest prices and best quality.
+When you buy through AK Dealer Services, they have your back, with their commitment to the best value around.
 Choose our product and experience REAL savings that make a REAL difference.
-  image: /images/carflag.jpg
-  imageAlt: Big Savings with Nutcracker Pro Hand Cleaner Dispenser

 # testimonials section
 testimonials:
-  title: Customer reviews of our Industrial Hand Cleaner
+  title: # Customer reviews of
   items:
     - name: Michael
       text: >